richard-owen-dev/copernicus/README.md

 ​
 ## **Features**
 ### **Navigation Bar:**
-A common way of navigating a web site that new users will instinctively know how to use
+A common way of navigating a web site that new users will instinctively know how to use.
+There is two vesions of the navbar, one in deskstop view and one in mobile view (that collapse into a burger menu).
+Also it will follow the user as the scroll up or down the webpage so they always have access to the navbar, hopfully making the user never feeling lost on the site.

 #### **Mobile Nav**
 ![navbar mobile](assets/images/navsmall.png)